 CRAN status R-CMD-check

 pecanr computes partial eta-squared (eta2p) effect sizes for fixed effects in linear mixed models fitted with lme4.
-It correctly handles crossed and nested random effects structures – including random slopes – using a variance decomposition approach that translates slope variances to the outcome scale.
+It correctly handles crossed, nested, and mixed (crossed-and-nested) random effects structures – including random slopes – using a variance decomposition approach that translates slope variances to the outcome scale.

 Why pecanr?